ada-x64/cubething2/README.md

 ## system requirements

-This software is build for POSIX compatible operating systems.
+This software is built for POSIX compatible operating systems.
 I am using Debian on WSL2.
 It requires the following development tools:

 - [bun](https://bun.sh)